montybeatnik/pyauditor/README.md

 Run audits against the network infrastructure.

 ## Overview
-There are times when we'll want to run audits against our fleet of devices.
+There are times when we'll want to run audits against our fleet of infrastructure devices.
 This is the begining of a framework to do just that.

+## Decisions
+- dependency management with uv: I decided to use uv to manage the project.
+I've been using a VM as I wasn't able to install uv on my work mac.
+- type hinting: because...well, why not?
+In the absence of a strongly typed language, this is the best we've got.
+- netmiko: because it's been around a while and it's probably not going to change drastically out from underneath us.
+- sqlite: it doesn't require us to install anything.
+See above.

+## Contributing
+There are 4 branches.
+- development
+- staging
+- production
+- main

+If you want to add a feature or fix a bug, branch off of development and submit a merge request.
+If the changes are approved, we'll merge them into development and test.

+I'd like to stricly enforce unit testing, but I don't think we're there yet (I know, that's a terrible excuse!)

 ### Env Variables
 We could get these from a vault - see [hashicorp](https://www.vaultproject.io/).